smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: USPTO Bulk Data Storage System</div></center><br/>

 there are two parts of data:
-* base data which includes the data from 19 century to a certain time(currently it's the end of the year 2021)
+* base data which includes data from the 19 century to a specific time(currently it’s the end of the year 2021)
 * incremental data which would be generated daily

-the base data is quite enough for us to traing this CNN classification model.
-After download them all by using a simple script, we could enter the data cleaning stage.
+the base data is quite enough for us to train this CNN classification model.
+After downloading them all by using a simple script, we could enter the data cleaning stage.

 <br><br/>

 ## Data Preparation

 ### Data Extraction
 firstly, we need to extract the class number and good-service text from the data source.
 Before we start the script, let’s look at the specification document named “Trademark-Applications-Documentation-v2.0-20220228.doc” which could also be downloaded from USPTO:
 ![](https://raw.githubusercontent.com/smallmummy/blog_picture/master/trademark_good-service_text_classification_CNN/uspto_data_documentation_spec1.png)
 <center><div style="border-bottom: 1px solid #d9d9d9;display: inline-block;color: #999;">Figure: Trademark-Applications-Documentation-v2.0-20220228.doc</div></center><br/>